-Brian Reid is a master fine furniture maker based in midcoast Maine.
+Brian Reid is a master fine furniture maker and craft educator based in midcoast Maine.
 His handmade, solid wood furniture spans one-of-a-kind commissioned pieces for residences to corporate board room furniture.

-Reid splits his time between furniture making and fine woodworking course instruction with over 20 years of teaching worldwide in the U.S., U.K., New Zealand and Australia.
-At the Center for Furniture Craftsmanship, he leads the 12 Week Intensive Program and was former senior fellow of the Studio Fellowship Program.
+For over 20 years, he has taught worldwide in the U.S., U.K., New Zealand and Australia.
+At the Center for Furniture Craftsmanship, he leads the 12 Week Intensive Program (summer session) and was former senior fellow of the Studio Fellowship Program.
 He lectures and speaks about contemporary design practices and the history of furniture to a wide range of audiences.

 An honors graduate of Parnham College (Dorset, UK), he studied under the renowned designer Sir John Makepeace and principal Robert Ingham.
 He is the 5th from only a total of 8 Americans to have attended this distinguished program.